Everything you need to know about Green Shoots School

 What is covered by the Tuition Fee?

 The Tuition Fee covers the cost of everything that all students benefit from.
-This includes, for example, all regular classes, meals, and some outings.
+This includes, for example, all regular classes and some outings.
 Experiences that are not shared by all are charged separately.

 Will I have to pay for anything else?

 Green Shoots charges a separate fee for things that not all students need or use.
 This ensures that the cost of each child’s education is fair, with families paying only for what they consume.
-Examples of things charged in addition to the Tuition Fee include bus travel, EAL or SEN support, the Mother Tongue French programme, exam fees, school clothing, and the laptops and calculators needed by secondary students.
+Examples of things charged in addition to the Tuition Fee include bus travel, exam fees, school clothing, and the laptops and calculators needed by secondary students.

 What is covered by the Development Fee?

 This helps the school pay for the long-term development of our school, or for projects that are not directly linked to the teaching and learning that takes place in a single school year.
 Examples include accreditation procedures, building renovation and upgrades, the purchase of equipment such as computers and science laboratory items, etc.